Five-year Medicine (A100/A10L) Selection Process (for 2020 entry)

 The interview is designed to assess the personal qualities we consider essential for the practice of medicine.
 You will be expected to have good communication and listening skills, an understanding of professional issues such as teamwork and respect for the contribution of those working in professions allied to medicine.

-Interviews are conducted by a combination of medical practitioners, university academics and laypeople.
+Interviews are conducted by a combination of health care staff, university teaching staff and laypeople.

 The dates of the interviews will appear on the website once they have been scheduled.

 Outcome of interviews

 Applicants will be scored based on performance in each station.
 Although some offers will be made early, the remainder will be made when all interviews have been completed.